-- Three domains for medical treatment of CD were identified: - 1) induction therapy - 2) maintenance therapy - 3) therapy of fistulizing perianal disease.
+Three domains for medical treatment of CD were identified:

+- 1] induction therapy;

+- 2] maintenance therapy;

+- 3] therapy of fistulising perianal disease.

 All panellists were assigned to one of three working groups coordinated by one to two working group leaders under the supervision of two Guideline coordinators.
-The panellists first formulated a series of specific questions using the PICO format [Population, Intervention, Comparator, Outcomes] that were deemed to be clinically important for the medical treatment of CD.
-The outcomes of all PICO questions were subsequently graded as "not important", "important", or "critical" during a face-to-face kick-off meeting in Vienna, using a Delphi consensus process.
+The panellists first formulated a series of specific questions using the PICO format [Population, Intervention, Comparator, Outcomes] which were deemed to be clinically important for the medical treatment of CD.
+The outcomes of all PICO questions were subsequently graded as 'not important', 'important', or 'critical' during a face-to-face kick-off meeting in Vienna, using a Delphi consensus process.

-A team of professional librarians performed a comprehensive literature search on EMBASE, PubMed/Medline, and Cochrane Central databases using specific search strings for each PICO question [Supplementary Files 1, 2, and 3].
+A team of professional librarians performed a comprehensive literature search on EMBASE, PubMed/Medline, and Cochrane Central databases using specific search strings for each PICO question [Supplementary Files 1, 2, and 3, available as Supplementary data at ECCO-JCC online].
 Two independent working group members [one assigned to the PICO and another one from the same group as a second reviewer] assessed the relevance of each abstract to PICO and included or excluded all the relevant papers for the final data extraction and analysis.
-Subsequently, the working group members assigned to each PICO question systematically reviewed and summarized the evidence on every outcome to compile a Summary of Findings [SoF] table for each question.
+Subsequently, the working group members assigned to each PICO question systematically reviewed and summarised the evidence on every outcome, to compile a Summary of Findings [SoF] table for each question.
 The GRADE method follows a hierarchical approach to synthesise evidence; recent high-quality systematic reviews and meta-analyses of clinical trials were preferentially used to create the recommendations.
-When these were not available, individual randomized clinical trials [RCTs] followed by observational studies were reviewed; results of individual studies were pooled using random-effects meta-analysis as appropriate and when needed.
-To define disease activity and severity [mild-to-moderate and moderate-to-severe], we accepted the definitions used by the investigators of the studies selected as an evidence basis for our work.
+When these were not available, individual randomised clinical trials [RCTs] followed by observational studies were reviewed; results of individual studies were pooled using random-effects meta-analysis as appropriate and when needed.
+To define disease activity and severity [mild-to-moderate and moderateto-severe], we accepted the definitions used by the investigators of the studies selected as an evidence basis for our work.